kiwaygo/static-set-cover/README.md

 Thus, when the user attempts to extract all 3 properties from an object, the compiler would figure out that by picking just the function getMedian, all the requested targets are covered.
 As such, it could generate nothing more than a getMedian function call, yielding optimal performance.

 And that, would be super useful for C++ library developers.

+## How do I start?

+Static-set-cover is a header-only library.
+It requires C++17 and has been tested on gcc 8.1.
+It may work with other compilers, but currently no guarantee.

+To use the library:

+- Download the repository.
+- Read test cases from "test/" directory to learn the recommended usage.
+The tests are built with GoogleTest, and can be run with ctest (CMake's test driver).
+- In your project, where needed, include desired headers from the "include/" directory.